 Phase 1: Each team member gets a deck of estimation cards representing a sequence of numbers.
-The most popular sequence of numbers is based on the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, etc.).
-There are also three special cards:
+The most famous series of numbers is based on the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, etc.).
+There are also three unique cards:

 0 - The story has a minor amount of work (up to two hours).

 ? - I do not know to estimate this story.

 Phase 2: The moderator (any team member) presents one user story at a time to the team.
 The PO answers any open questions the team may have about the story.

 Phase 3: Each team member privately chooses a card representing the user story's estimated “size” and places it face-down on the table.
 The size is based on different factors such as risk, knowledge, complexity, time, etc.

 Phase 4: When everybody is ready with their estimations, the cards on the table are revealed simultaneously, which leads to one of the following scenarios: